intel/ikgt-core/readme.txt

 		Description: Used to check if the final evmm_pkg.bin (or ikgt_pkg.bin) exceeds the size.
 	- STACK_PROTECTOR
 		Description: make use of gcc to emit extra code and check buffer overflows.
+	- SYNC_CPU_IN_BOOT
+		Description: bsp wait for ap before the first guest launched.

 	- LIB_LAPIC_IPI
 		Description: Provide api to send IPI.